sagarms260500-sudo/caption-agent/readme.md

 ## What makes it different

-Every other team trusts a single model.
+Unlike a single-model captioning flow, EyeQ 3 uses an additional validation step to reduce visual hallucinations before writing final captions.
 If it says "brown dog" when the dog is cream-colored, all four captions carry that error.
 EyeQ 3 catches it — Qwen sees the frames independently, flags the mismatch, and Claude uses the corrected version.

+##NOTE: API keys, evaluation outputs, logs, and private credentials are excluded from this repository.

 ## Files